niacobel/CHAINS/docs/source/abin_launcher.overview.rst

 where

 - ``orca.inp.jinja`` and ``qchem.in.jinja`` are the Jinja templates corresponding to the input file for ORCA and Q-CHEM, respectively.
-- ``orca_job.sh.jinja`` and ``qchem_job.sh.jinja`` are the Jinja templates corresponding to the job instructions file for ORCA and Q-CHEM, respectively.
+- ``orca_job.sh.jinja`` and ``qchem_job.sh.jinja`` are the Jinja templates corresponding to the job script for ORCA and Q-CHEM, respectively.
 They contain all the commands that will be executed through the job scheduler to perform the calculation.

 .. note::